How to Start Exercising Again in Your 50s (and Beyond) Without Injury

 Protect long-term health

-When you align your workouts with your changing body, the benefits are dramatic.
+When you align your workouts with what your body actually needs right now, the benefits are genuinely remarkable.

 1. Preserves Lean Muscle and Boosts Metabolism